njbannister15/RuvonInference/docs/glossary.md

 # PyTorch Glossary

-This document provides definitions of key terms and detailed explanations of common PyTorch functions used in the RuvonVLLM project.
+This document provides definitions of key terms and detailed explanations of common PyTorch functions used in the RuvonInference project.

 ## Key Terminology